josefarinna/Trakt.NET/README.md

-# This library is no longer under development.
+# This library is a fork of Trakt.NET, which is not under development anymore.
+This version adds an User Agent Header to not get flagged as bot traffic.

 Trakt.NET
 ===